 Rhode Island’s judicial system dates back to 1636.
 The Supreme Court is the highest court in the state and the court of last resort.
 Appeals from the Superior Courts, District Courts, Family Courts, and Workers’ Compensation courts are reviewed in the Supreme Court.
 There is no intermediate appellate court.
-Rhode Island’s Supreme Court hears all appeals cases.
+RI Supreme Court hears all appeals cases.

 Additionally, the Supreme Court also has supervisory and administrative duties.
 All lower courts report to the Supreme Court.
 There are five justices, and they meet en banc (meaning all five) to review cases the first full week of each month.
 The only exception to this is the summer months.
 They hear oral arguments and review briefs then form an opinion.
 Each case takes between four to six weeks to review before they make a decision.
 Only one judge per case writes the opinion.

-Most court records in Rhode Island will be open to the general public.
+Most court records in this state will be open to the general public.
 The state has a search feature on their judicial website where patrons can find cases in most courts.
 However according to their Rhode Island Judiciary Rules of Practice Governing Public Access to Electronic Case Information (Public Access Rules), “sealed cases and confidential case types, documents or information” will not be included in the files.
 Federal law also prohibits personally identifying information like children’s names, home addresses, social security numbers, tax IDs, and other private or sensitive information from being included in open court records.

 Anyone can perform a private court records search without any special permission or even a reason.
 Most records will be online except for court-ordered sealed items, and things kept confidential by law such as juvenile records.